Image-Authenticator-Extension/ai_extension/README.md

-# AI Extension - Image Authenticator
+# IsThisReal.AI – AI-Generated Image Detection Browser Extension

 Welcome to the **AI Extension - Image Authenticator** repository!
 This project provides a browser extension that leverages artificial intelligence to authenticate images, helping users verify the authenticity of images they encounter online.